cienciadedatosysalud/IndicPy/docs/index.rst

 IndicPy
 =====================

-**IndicPy** is a Lightweight, Fast, and Intuitive Indicator Calculations Python Library for Health.
+**IndicPy** is a Lightweight, Fast, and Intuitive Indicator Calculations Python Library from Health data.

 .. toctree::
    :maxdepth: 2